Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 - If you believe you have found any further issues, please contact us at support@vualto.com

 ## Release notes

+### v0.0.1 (build 146) on 07/04/2020

+- Added retrieval of license server URI from manifest
+- Update required for XCode 11.4

 ### v0.0.1 (build 131) on 29/01/2020